mhr/extract-tabs.js/README.md

 N.b.
 `raw` is a temporally sorted array with JSON of {url: url, title: title}.
 `tsv` is a TSV version of `raw`

+# exporting the result
+call `copy(result)` with the result of one of the extract functions.